aelvan/AutoMin-Craft/README.md

         <link rel="stylesheet" href="/less/main.less" />
     {% endfilter %}

-You can also do something like this ():
+But, you can also do something like this:

     {% set jsincludes %}
         <script src="/js/jquery.js"></script>